 On the first day of the Scorpion calendar, I celebrated my birthday.
 It wasn’t a significant birthday.
 In fact, it was the type of birthday you don’t typically have a party for.
 The year didn’t end in a 5 or a Zero.
 But with the

-In honor of October being National Women’s Small Business Month today I recorded my first ever episode for my new podcast – The Business of Antiques.
-Coming Soon!
-My New Podcast: The Business of Antiques But I have a confession.
-I procrastinated for exactly one
+In honor of October being National Women’s Small Business Month today I recorded my first ever episode for my new podcast - The Business of Antiques.
+But I have a confession.
+I procrastinated for exactly one month on making this first recording.
+Now I am super

 September is la rentrée – the French summer holidays are over, students return to school and tout Paris returns to work.
 La rentrée is a time of optimism and fresh beginnings – and treasure hunting!
 The world famous Paris flea market – le Marché aux